carlosonunez-vmw/demo-deploying-gitlab-with-carvel/README.md

 ## Deploying GitLab with Tekton and VMware Application Catalog

-This demo shows you how you can use Tekton to deploy a hardened GitLab infrastructure entirely within Kubernetes.
+This demo shows you how you can use Tekton to deploy a GitLab infrastructure entirely within Kubernetes.

 ### Tech You'll Use